OpenEvalProject/evals/manuscripts/elife-41873/v2/manuscript.md

 ## Abstract

-10.7554/eLife.41873.001 Self-replicating gene drives that modify sex ratios or infer a fitness cost could be used to control populations of invasive alien species.
+Self-replicating gene drives that modify sex ratios or infer a fitness cost could be used to control populations of invasive alien species.
 The targeted deletion of Y sex chromosomes using CRISPR technology offers a new approach for sex bias that could be incorporated within gene-drive designs.
 We introduce a novel gene-drive strategy termed Y-CHromosome deletion using Orthogonal Programmable Endonucleases (Y-CHOPE), incorporating a programmable endonuclease that ‘shreds’ the Y chromosome, thereby converting XY males into fertile XO females.
-Firstly, we demonstrate that the CRISPR/Cas12a system can eliminate the Y chromosome in embryonic stem cells with high efficiency ( c .
+Firstly, we demonstrate that the CRISPR/Cas12a system can eliminate the Y chromosome in embryonic stem cells with high efficiency (c.
 90%).
 Next, using stochastic, individual-based models of a pest mouse population, we show that a Y-shredding drive that progressively depletes the pool of XY males could effect population eradication through mate limitation.
 Our molecular and modeling data suggest that a Y-CHOPE gene drive could be a viable tool for vertebrate pest control.

 ## Introduction